-My description of the elements that need to be managed and viewed for oversight by architects and project managers is here in the AIA's Soloso system.
 I am dumbfounded at the lack of understanding of how simple technologies deployed in effective structures can magnify the "social networking" impact of new avenues of communication.
 It's the Google model instead of the Microsoft model.
 Or perhaps, more appropriately, an open-source/Mozilla approach; the new Chrome "browser" application is an example of this evolving model.

 A baby step has been taken by the interoperability agreement between Bentley and Autocad, at long last.
 The old software model is finally beginning to accommodate the real industry needs.
-Read the posting here.